andrewhercules/andrewhercules.github.io/_posts/2018-05-12-why-i-avoid-demographic-details-in-my-personas.md

 Even the inclusion of what appears to be innocuous demographic details can result in key project stakeholders making assumptions that are grounded in their biases and stereotypes, not real data or insights.
 And it can be challenging to correct these biases after exposing them.

-And so while personas are still a great way to present insights, just be aware that demographic details can cause biases and stereotypes to bubble to the surface, which in turns negates the power of personas to foster empathy and understanding amongst stakeholders.
+And while personas are still a great way to present insights, just be aware that demographic details can cause biases and stereotypes to bubble to the surface, which in turns negates the power of personas to foster empathy and understanding amongst stakeholders.